 Let’s explain both of them, step by step.

-How to add people to Facebook Ads Manager?
+How to add someone to Facebook Ads Manager?

-Here is how to add people to Facebook Ads manager:
+Here is how to add someone to a Facebook Ads Manager:

 - Open the Facebook Ads Manager (link: https://www.facebook.com/ads/manager/)